 Choosing Garden Soil or Topsoil

 There is nothing wrong with using garden soil, or you can use a mixture of topsoil with your garden mix.
-The latter has a high quality of nutrients and contains microorganisms beneficial for your plant.
-But it does tend to be a bit dense and might not drain that well.
+The latter has a high quality of nutrients and contains microorganisms beneficial for your low-maintenance plant.
+However, it tends to be dense and is not a well-draining soil mix.

 So it helps to add some aeration.
-For your snake plants, we do not recommend using 100% garden soil.
+We do not recommend using 100% garden soil for your snake plants.
 Even a soil-less potting mix works.
-Still, if you prefer making your mix, you can add up to 60% soil, but for garden soil, use no more than 50% for a garden potting mix.
+Still, if you prefer making your mix, you can add up to 60% soil but use no more than 50% for a garden potting mix.

 Use Peat Moss For Your Snake Plants

-We found using peat moss a great way to improve the consistency and texture of topsoil.
-The decomposed moss is lightweight that looks like soil.
-An added note is, your Sansevieria plants enjoy basking in acidic pH.
+We found peat moss a great way to improve the consistency and texture of topsoil.
+The decomposed moss is lightweight and looks like soil.

 Creating Air Pockets With Sand